-Before we can commercialize our product candidates, the DEA will need to determine the controlled substance schedule, taking into account the recommendation of the FDA.
+Before we can commercialize any of our product candidates, if approved, the DEA will need to determine the controlled substance schedule, taking into account the recommendation of the FDA.
 This may be a lengthy process that could delay our marketing of a product candidate and could potentially diminish any regulatory exclusivity periods for which we may be eligible.
-Most of our product candidates, including KP201/IR (APAP-free), KP303, KP415, KP511/ER, KP511/IR, KP606/IR and KP746, if approved, will be regulated as "controlled substances" as defined in the CSA and the implementing regulations of the DEA, which establish registration, security, recordkeeping, reporting, storage, distribution, importation, exportation, inventory, quota and other requirements administered by the DEA.
-These requirements are applicable to us, to our contract manufactures and to distributors, prescribers and dispensers of our product candidates.
+For APADAZ, the DEA has completed its process for determining the controlled substance schedule and determined that it will be a Schedule II drug.
+We expect that most of our products and our product candidates, KP415, KP484, KP201/IR, KP511/ER, KP511/IR, KP606 and KP746, if approved, will be regulated as "controlled substances" as defined in the Controlled Substances Act, or the CSA, and the implementing regulations of the DEA, which establish registration, security, recordkeeping, reporting, storage, distribution, importation, inventory, quota and other requirements administered by the DEA.
+These requirements are applicable to us, to our contract manufacturers and to distributors, prescribers and dispensers of our product candidates.
 The DEA regulates the handling of controlled substances through a closed chain of distribution.
 This control extends to the equipment and raw materials used in their manufacture and packaging, in order to prevent loss and diversion into illicit channels of commerce.
 A number of states and foreign countries also independently regulate these drugs as controlled substances.

 The DEA regulates controlled substances as Schedule I, II, III, IV or V substances.
-Schedule I substances by definition have no established medicinal use, and may not be marketed or sold in the United States.
+Schedule I substances by definition have no established medicinal use and may not be marketed or sold in the United States.
 A pharmaceutical product may be listed as Schedule II, III, IV or V, with Schedule II substances considered to present the highest risk of abuse and Schedule V substances the lowest relative risk of abuse among such substances.
 Schedule II drugs are those that meet the following characteristics: